Prevent OpenDNS From Redirecting Google Searches - Fix for Firefox & IE Address Bar

 That’s because all search requests from the browser address bar, originally meant for Google, are always redirected to OpenDNS Guide.

-This can be a bit frustrating for Google users because Yahoo! (that feeds OpenDNS search) is definitely not the best search engine around.
+This can be a bit frustrating for Google users because Yahoo! (that feeds OpenDNS search) is not the best search engine around.

 If you like to disable OpenDNS Guide search without removing the OpenDNS DNS entries from your computer or router, just follow these simple steps: